Experts Say This Is the Top Recovery Drink to Have After a Workout

-The National Academy of Sports Medicine even states that certain factors, like increased blood flow to muscle tissue in need, can help boost glycogen restoration when the body is refueled within a half hour of finishing a workout.
+The National Academy of Sports Medicine even states that certain factors, like increased blood flow to muscle tissue in need, can help boost glycogen restoration when the body is refuelled within half an hour of finishing a workout.

 The Top Expert-Recommended Recovery Drink

-And there’s plenty of science around the beverage to back up these claims.
-Though it’s important to note these studies exclusively review the benefits of drinking chocolate milk made from cow’s milk.
+And there's plenty of science around the beverage to back up these claims, although it's important to note that these studies exclusively review the benefits of drinking chocolate milk made from cow's milk.

 For instance, a review found in a 2012 issue of the journal Medicine and Sports Science reported that sipping one glass of chocolate milk immediately after exercising, followed by a second glass two hours post-workout, can reduce the signs of muscle damage.

 And a 2019 review suggested that cow's milk can increase muscle protein synthesis (which is a natural process of building muscle mass) and hydration.
 It may even contribute to replenishing depleted glycogen stores post-exercise while also lessening muscle soreness.

 Does the Type of Workout Determine the Type of Recovery Drink?

 Whether it comes after you step on the yoga mat or the treadmill, a recovery drink is most beneficial when it contains both carbohydrates and protein.